lpantano/myself/content/post/2019/2019-10-03-move-to-egenesis.md

 In summary, I got to meet myself again, after so many years doing what the system has told me to do to get a good job, and have a future.
 I remembered what is my passion, I remembered to believe in myself, and let life to reward my decisions differently (this I will know in a year or so).

-Some other things I did meanwhile I was in this crisis:
+Some other things I did meanwhile I was in this phase:

 - Write my research, teaching and diversity statements and apply for Associate Professors to 5 different positions to 5 different universities.
 I didn’t pass any filter.
     - Good mental exercise, yes, I know, 5 positions are nothing, you should apply to 30, or that was the main advice I got.
 - I explored to change totally my career, as a project manager or data scientist in a non-biomedical field.
     - I took some courses, and I didn’t feel the click that I expect when you are in the right place.
 - I felt miserable and with the lowest self-esteem in my life.
     - I started climbing indoors and working out with a personal trainer.
 All those negative feelings went away with time.
-Now I can do 2 pulls-up is a row for the first time in my life at the age of 37.
+Now I can do 2 pulls-up in a row for the first time in my life at the age of 37.